This malai kofta recipe is a vegetarian delight made of paneer and potato balls in a rich tomato gravy. Smooth, creamy, and oh so delicious!

 The cream?
 Well, it’s just two spoonfuls.
 But if you can’t stand the thought, go ahead and sub with some coconut milk.
 The gravy will taste just as nice, I promise.

-What to eat with malai kofta
+What do I eat with malai kofta?

 It’s a personal preference, actually.
 I like to have it with Indian bread like naan, but it pairs well with rice too since there’s a gravy.
 It tastes great both ways.

 You can even have it solo as a snack if you don’t want to go whole hog, gravy and all.
 I recommend deep frying the balls in this case since you’ll want them crispy on the outside while still soft and creamy inside.